-FEW and its Community Service Committee has for the past decade and a half served the Tokyo community at large and enabled FEW members to explore and utilize their skills for the benefit of others.
-Its mission is to organize, support and facilitate community and charitable activities in Tokyo.
+FEW’s community service activities enable FEW members to explore and utilize their skills for the benefit of others.
+We organize, support and facilitate community and charitable activities in Tokyo.

 FEW Community Service focuses on three key areas